Hispanic and Latino (ethnic categories): Origin of Latino

+The terms Latino and Latina are loan words from Italy and originated in Ancient Rome.
 The term Latin America was coined in France in the mid-19th century as Amérique latine, during the time of the Second French intervention in Mexico.
 Scholar Juan Francisco Martinez writes that "France began talking about Latin America during the rule of Napoleon III as a way of distinguishing between those areas of the Americas originally colonized by Europeans of Latin descent and those colonized by peoples from northern Europe.
 But the term was used to justify French intervention in the young republics of Latin America."

 The adoption of the term Latino by the U.S. Census Bureau in 2000 and its subsequent media attention brought about several controversies and disagreements, specifically in the United States and, to a lesser extent, in Mexico and other Spanish-speaking countries.
 Regarding it as an arbitrary, generic term, many Latin American scholars, journalists and organizations have objected to the mass media use of the word Latino, pointing out that such ethnonyms are optional and should be used only to describe people involved in the practices, ideologies and identity politics of their supporters.
 They argue that if Hispanic is an imposed official term, then so is Latino, since it was the French who coined the expression "Latin America" (Amérique latine) to refer to the Spanish, French, and Portuguese-speaking countries of the Western Hemisphere, during their support of the Second Mexican Empire.